rfeinman/SK-regularization/README.md

 ### Gaussian fitting

-Once you have completed Phase 1 training, with results saved in `data/kernel_dataset/`, you can now fit the Gaussians for each convolution layer of the CNN to obtain SK-reg parameters.
+Once you have completed Phase 1 training (with results saved in `data/kernel_dataset/`) you can now fit a multivariate Gaussian for each convolution layer of the CNN to obtain SK-reg parameters.
 To do so, cd to `experiments/` and open the Jupyter Notebook titled `fit_gaussians.ipynb`.
 Execute the notebook boxes in order.
 Once completed, you will have a new folder located at `data/gaussian_fit` containing the SK-reg parameters for each convolution layer.
 While executing this notebook, you can see some nice visualizations of the fitted Gaussians, and you can also see log-likelihood metrics for the Gaussian fits.

 ### Phase 2 silhouettes training